 The Co-operative Bank story with its revelations of management incompetence was an early impetus for our interest in the relationship between business educators and cooperatives (hereafter coops).
-These are organisations that the International Cooperative Alliance - the apex coop organisation - defines as 'an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled enterprise' (ICA, nd(b)).
-Our interest was spurred further by evidence in the literature that people in coops have a lower education level than their counterparts in stock companies (Pestana and Gomes Santos, 2003; Chevallier, 2011; Fiordelisi et al., 2023).
+These are organisations that the International Cooperative Alliance - the apex coop organisation - defines as 'an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled enterprise' (International Cooperative Alliance (ICA), n.d.(a)).
+Our interest was spurred further by evidence in the literature that people in coops have a lower education level than their counterparts in stock companies (Chevallier, 2011; Fiordelisi et al., 2023; Pestana Barros and Gomes Santos, 2003).
 It was also clear to us that there is a lack of educational programmes about and/or for coops offered by business schools, and coops are neglected in management and economics textbooks and research programmes (Kalmi, 2007; Parker, 2018).

-The lack of collaboration between academia and coops has been highlighted as a matter of concern not only in academic literature (e.g., Adler, 2016; Mangan, 2019; Parker et al., 2014).
-When declaring 2012 the International Year of Cooperatives, the UN emphasised the importance of enlisting the academic community to mainstream the coop business model in order to facilitate the spread of humanistic values, encouraging societal gains from organisational pluralism and participatory economic democracy (UN, 2013).
-However, ten years later, in its 2023 report, the UN General Assembly, whilst praising the contribution of coops to social development across the world, acknowledged that there was still insufficient knowledge about, and education provision for, the coop business model (UN, 2023).
-We agree, and in this paper argue that the disconnect also permits business schools to ignore alternative business models which, according to the UN, are particularly suited to advance the Sustainable Development Goals (SDG).
-In neglecting coops, business schools may be failing to fulfil their responsibilities to society as centres of learning, training and research by focusing on certain organisational configurations whilst ignoring others.
+The lack of collaboration between academia and coops has been highlighted as a matter of concern not only in academic literature (e.g. Adler, 2016; Mangan, 2019; Parker et al., 2014).
+When declaring 2012 the International Year of Cooperatives, the United Nations (UN, 2013) emphasised the importance of enlisting the academic community to mainstream the coop business model in order to facilitate the spread of humanistic values, encouraging societal gains from organisational pluralism and participatory economic democracy.
+However, 10 years later, in its 2023 report, the UN General Assembly, while praising the contribution of coops to social development across the world, acknowledged that there was still insufficient knowledge about, and education provision for, the coop business model (UN, 2023).
+We agree, and in this article argue that the disconnect also permits business schools to ignore alternative business models which, according to the UN, are particularly suited to advance the Sustainable Development Goals (SDG).
+In neglecting coops, business schools may be failing to fulfil their responsibilities to society as centres of learning, training and research by focusing on certain organisational configurations while ignoring others.

-Our evidence in this paper suggests that the single most important non-mainstream business model, the coop enterprise, is currently absent in most business schools most of the time.
-It seems to us that if business schools want to be more than 'just an ideologically driven finishing school' (Parker, 2018:131) than they need to expand their horizons to incorporate forms of ownership and control which are currently relegated to the periphery of their interests, and stop graduating students who are unaware of organisations with democratic structures.
+Our evidence in this article suggests that the single most important non-mainstream business model, the coop enterprise, is currently absent in most business schools most of the time.
+It seems to us that if business schools want to be more than 'just an ideologically driven finishing school' (Parker, 2018: 131) than they need to expand their horizons to incorporate forms of ownership and control which are currently relegated to the periphery of their interests, and stop graduating students who are unaware of organisations with democratic structures.
 This resonates with increasingly strident demands that business schools should try harder to become laboratories for pro-social economics, activist scholarship and critical pedagogy with implications for helping businesses and communities tackle urgent social and environmental challenges (Gray, 2023; Örtenblad and Koris, 2023; Prieto et al., 2021).

-There are considerable gains from accepting the coop sector as a legitimate and valuable constituent of a modern economy and reflecting this in the teaching and research of business schools, and. it is a good time to do this.
+There are considerable gains from accepting the coop sector as a legitimate and valuable constituent of a modern economy and reflecting this in the teaching and research of business schools, and it is a good time to do this.
 The 2024 Labour government in the UK, where we are based, pledged to double the size of the coop and mutual economy.
-At the same time, the UN has asked member states to leverage the socio-economic impact of coops as a part of their second International Year of Cooperatives action with its theme for 2025 being 'Co-operatives build a better world' (IYC2025, nd).
+At the same time, the UN has asked member states to leverage the socio-economic impact of coops as a part of their second International Year of Cooperatives action with its theme for 2025 being 'Co-operatives build a better world' (International Year of Cooperatives (IYC2025), n.d.).